neorus616/OOP/README.md

 # OOP Project
-In this project we will analyze info from a given CSV files to match the user conditions. the CSV files that we analyze are from an android application called "WiGLE WiFi", the files contains parameters such as location(lat, lon and alt), time(in YYYY-MM-DD HH:mm:ss format), ID(model of the phone usually) and the WiFi AP points which contain the SSID, MAC address, frequency and signal strength.
+In this project we will analyze info from a given CSV files to match the user conditions. the CSV files that we analyze are from an android application called "WiGLE WiFi", the files contains parameters such as location(lat, lon and alt), time(in YYYY-MM-dd HH:mm:ss format), ID(model of the phone usually) and the WiFi AP points which contain the SSID, MAC address, frequency and signal strength.

 ## Libraries:
 Commons CSV by Apache Commons - http://commons.apache.org/proper/commons-csv/download_csv.cgi to read the CSV files. <br>